rehierl/html-outliner-spec/html-notes.md

 *notes*

-* distinction between HC and HE? concept vs. element?
+* distinction between HC and HE? - HC is the content model (class) and HEs are the elements (instances of that class)

 [3.2.4.2.5. **Phrasing content** (PC)](https://w3c.github.io/html/dom.html#phrasing-content-2)